Povstalec/StargateJourney/survival/dialing.md

 The **7-chevron** address is an address of the solar system within the **current galaxy**.
 To dial a solar system in a **different galaxy**, you need to use an **8-chevron** address.

+As of the mod's current state, it is impossible to find an 8-chevron address in survival.
+Meaning you can't reach other galaxies without commands (yet).
+The 9-chevron address of the gate can be obtained by right-clicking the stargate with a PDA.

 **The first address** you found on a cartouche buried along with the stargate is an address to the **Abydos** solar system in the Milky Way galaxy.
 The address consists of **6&nbsp;symbols**.
 The 7th symbol is the **Point of Origin** (PoO).